berndporr/c1lidar/README.md

 This enables the UART.

-Add yourself to the group dialout to allow access to /dev/tty*.
+Add yourself to the group `dialout` to access /dev/tty*.

 ### Installation